VETERINARY HEALTHCARE WORKERS ARE FEELING OVERWORKED AND OVERWHELMED

 “For vets, Modern Animal promises better work-life balance, with flexible scheduling, predictable hours and a compensation plan that replaces the revenue or production-based compensation model, where a vet’s salary depends on how many expensive surgeries or treatments he or she performs.
 Modern Animal instead uses set salaries and gives its vets equity in the company, according to forbes.com.”

 - How Veterinary Consolidators Are Building a Future-Proof Enterprise (1.27.21)

 - “Consolidating practices means merging different cultures, workflows and systems, which is a significant stressor for employees.
 If not managed properly, the frustration and uncertainty caused by the changes will result in increased staff turnover post-acquisition.”

 - Does Corporate-Owned Veterinary Practices have a High Employee Turnover Problem?

 - Approximately 70% of the job listings on the AVMA Veterinary Career Center and other job sites come from corporate or consolidated practices.
 In contrast, about 35% of veterinary associates are employed by corporate practices, according to JAVMAnews.

 - Buyers’ Purpose vs Employees’ Purpose: “There is a tremendous mismatch between buyers’ purpose and employees purpose.
 In the case of consolidation backed by private equity, most buyers’ purpose is to make money for their investors.
 Veterinary teams’ purpose is to help animals.
-There is a conflict of values that burns people out and drives them away” according to the founder of Galaxy Vets (the only consolidator that uses ESOP to acquire veterinary practices).
+There is a conflict of values that burns people out and drives them away” according to the founder of Galaxy Vets.